 Understanding the quality measurements

-In order to understand the methods and basic principles involved in the different quality surveys, an in-depth look at the material involved is required.
-However, it is not only the survey itself that has to be looked at from a range of different viewpoints – the complexity of the results themselves also demands comprehensive analysis and interpretation.
 The results of the quality measurements are analysed and assessed at Hirslanden by different specialist bodies in the field of quality management.
 These bodies are also responsible for deriving the relevant measures from the results and thus ensuring a continuous process of improvement.

-As previously mentioned, one advantage of making continuous groupwide quality measurements is that comparisons can be made between hospitals and benchmarks derived accordingly.
+One advantage of making continuous groupwide quality measurements is that comparisons can be made between hospitals and benchmarks derived accordingly.
 These are always based on the principles of best practice.
 However, not only the results are compared.
 The quality management teams at the hospitals are also in constant contact with each other in order to draw up concrete measures and proactively prevent losses in quality.